selfire1/BibleGateway-to-Obsidian/README.md

 ## Translations
 This script downloads the [World English Bible](https://worldenglish.bible/) by default.
 If you want to download a different translation, specify the version using the `-v` command-line switch as documented above.
 The list of abbreviations is available on the [Bible Gateway](https://www.biblegateway.com) site under the version drop-down menu in the search bar.
 Make sure to honour copyright guidelines.
 The script has not been tested with all versions of the Bible available at Bible Gateway, though most of the more commonly-used ones should work.

+A fork of this repo supports Catholic translations: [mkudija/BibleGateway-to-Obsidian-Catholic](https://github.com/mkudija/BibleGateway-to-Obsidian-Catholic).